Andy1978/hf2gcode/README.md

 Bugs or not yet implemented features
 ------------------------------------

-Switch base unit from "mm" (default) to inch has no effect in output
+Switching the base unit from "mm" (default) to inch has not yet an effect in the generated output.

-No optimal g-code generation, the X or Y value for previous set values can be omitted.
+No optimal small g-code generation: the X or Y value for previous set values can be omitted.
 You will see output like

      G1 X5 Y5
      G1 X5 Y10